A Math Problem: After 5 weeks of catch-up, some progress, some problems unsolved

 In mid-March, weeks before schools reopened to full capacity across the Capital on April 1 after two years of a pandemic-induced shutdown, the report card on the desk of Neha Sharma, math teacher of Class 5A of the Delhi government’s Veer Savarkar Sarvodaya Kanya Vidyalaya, was bleak: Of her 38 students, there were 16 who could not do subtraction and simple division – skills that are usually taught in Class 3 or earlier.

-By the end of five weeks of her intensive catch-up session, there was some hope – all children except one could do two-digit subtraction and 18 children could dodivision with remainders.
-And a few setbacks: Harish, a child who hadn’t been able to identify single-digit sums, still couldn’t.
+By the end of five weeks of her intensive catch-up session, there was some hope – all children except one could do two-digit subtraction and 18 children could do division with remainders.
+And a few setbacks: Harish, a child who hadn’t been able to identify single-digit sums, still couldn’t do so.

 Between these two report cards lies a possible roadmap for the long and challenging journey of recovery for Class 5A.
-And key lessons for bridging the gap as children across the country returned to classrooms after a shutdown that exacerbated already existing learning deficiencies.
+And key lessons for bridging the gap as children across the country returned to their classrooms after two years of a school shutdown that exacerbated already existing learning deficiencies.

 As The Indian Express tracks Class 5A and Neha ma’am after five weeks of sitting through each of their 26 math classes, during which the teacher focused on bridging the gaps, the class presents a mixed picture.